CANopen Explained - A Simple Intro [2025]

 The Electronic Data Sheet (EDS)

-To simplify this, the CiA 306 standard defines a human-readable (and machine friendly) INI file format, acting as a "template" for the OD of a device - e.g. the "ServoMotor3000".
-This EDS is typically provided by the vendor and contains info on all device objects (but not values).
+In practice, configuring/managing CANopen networks is done using software/API tools.
+To simplify this, CiA 306-1 defines an INI file format, acting as the 'template' for the OD of a device - e.g. the 'ServoMotor3000'.
+The EDS is provided by the device vendor and contains info on all device objects, incl. e.g. supported parameters and default TPDO mappings.

 Device Configuration File (DCF)

 Assume a factory has bought a ServoMotor3000 to integrate into their conveyor belt.
-In doing so, the operator edits the device EDS and adds specific parameter values and/or changes the names of each object described in the EDS.
+In doing so, the operator edits the device EDS with integration-specific details, e.g. specifying the device bit-rate and node ID.
+This modified EDS can be exported as a Device Configuration File (DCF) to enable the device (e.g. the ServoMotor3000) for integration into a specific network.

 Reviewing real EDS/DCF examples is one of the best ways to really understand the object dictionary of CANopen - see e.g. the difference between an EDS and DCF object entry below.
 We recommend checking out the CiA 306 standard to gain a deeper understanding of the OD, EDS and DCF with practical examples.